Table of Contents

 - – Eye: pale gold with green highlights.

-- – Nose: floral notes (hawthorn, honeysuckle), citrus (lemon, grapefruit), and sometimes chalky or brioche nuances depending on the ageing.
+- – Nose: floral notes (hawthorn, honeysuckle), citrus (lemon, grapefruit), and chalky or brioche nuances depending on the ageing.

 - – Palate: tension, freshness, vibrancy, saline length, and remarkable aromatic precision.